Meet the team!

 Sue Wightman - Musical Director

-After a career of 30+ years in education teaching Music and Drama, moving onto become Vice Principal for Performing Arts in a Specialist Arts College and then working across the UK as a Senior Consultant.
+Sue was born and educated in Banbury, Oxfordshire.
+After university, she embarked on a career of 30+ years in education teaching Music and Drama, moving onto become Vice Principal for Performing Arts in a Specialist Arts College, and finally working across the UK as a Senior Consultant in all aspects of education.
+After taking early retirement in 2012, Sue started a Fine Art degree and completed a Masters in September 2016.

 .